 Our success depends upon our ability to develop products that are accurate and provide solutions for our customers.
-Achieving the desired results for our customers requires solving engineering issues.
-Any failure of our ChromaID and Bio-RFID technology or related products to meet customer expectations could result in customers choosing to retain their existing testing methods or to adopt solutions other than ours.
+Achieving the desired results for our customers requires solving engineering issues in concert with them.
+Any failure of our ChromaID and Bio-RFID technology or related products to meet customer expectations could result in customers choosing to retain their existing methods or to adopt systems other than ours.

-We currently have internal resources which can work on engineering and product development matters.
-We have used third parties in the past to assist with this work and will continue to do so.
+We have not historically had internal resources which can work on engineering and product development matters.
+We have used third parties in the past and will continue to do so.
 These resources are not always readily available and the absence of their availability could inhibit our research and development efforts and our responsiveness to our customers.
-Our inability to secure those resources could impact our ability to provide engineering and product development services and could have an impact on the product development of our ChromaID and Bio-RFID technology.
+Our inability to secure those resources could impact our ability to provide engineering and product development services and could have an impact on our customers' willingness to use our technology.